cpressey/LCF-style-ND/README.md

 Note that the `shows` function could also be used on intermediate steps.

+But even if you used it on every intermediate step, this layout seems a bit awkward.
+It corresponds with the tree proof in the article, but it's oriented sideways.

+Natural deduction proofs can also be written out linearly, as a list of steps.
+We can do that with our big nest of function applications, by binding each application to a local name with a structure like `let`.
+Like so:

+    let
+        s1 = suppose(«p», 1)
+        s2 = suppose(«p → q», 3)
+        s3 = impl_elim(s1, s2)
+        s4 = suppose(«q → r», 2)
+        s5 = impl_elim(s3, s4)
+        s6 = impl_intro(1, s5)
+        s7 = impl_intro(2, s6)
+        s8 = impl_intro(3, s7)
+    in
+        shows(s8, «(p → q) → ((q → r) → (p → r))»)

+That is immediately, in some ways, more readable.
+It comes at the cost of having to introduce and manage all those intermediate names, though.
+And we still need to manage the bookkeeping assumption labels.

+In a Fitch-style proof, the assumption labels are replaced by nested boxes.
+We can probably do that here as well, but it seems to be a less good match with common language constructs, than `let` is for capturing the idea of proof steps.

 _TO BE CONTINUED_

 [The IEP article on Natural Deduction]: https://iep.utm.edu/nat-ded/